ned1313/terraform-tuesdays/2023-05-08-PreAndPostConditions/README.md

 ## Validation

-The name of the game when it comes to verifying assertions and guarantees is validation.
+The name of the game when it comes to verifying assertions and making guarantees is validation.
 It all starts with the humble input variable, where you can use both the `type` and `validation` arguments to ensure that the input is of the correct type and value.
 I actually covered the validation argument in a previous video, so I won't into it now.
 Link is in the description and in the whosawasit thinger that appears above my noggin.

 The upside is that you can catch validation issues early on, way before Terraform even has to load state data or draw its resource graph.
 When you're trying to iterate quickly, this is a huge benefit.

 The downside of the validation block is that it is limited to only the variable value itself and anything you hardcode into the `condition` argument.
 You can check to see if a VM size is in a list of values, but that list needs to be hardcoded into the config.
 You can make sure a CIDR address is valid, but you can't grab a list of CIDR ranges from a data source to make sure it isn't being used.

-The reason is because of when Terraform does the validation process in its workflow.
+The reason is because of when Terraform does the variable validation process in its workflow.
 The validation happens before the resource graph is drawn or the data sources are refreshed, so you can't reference anything in state or data sources within the validation block.

-The answer to this is to use pre and post conditions.
+The answer to this is to use pre and post conditions in your resources and data sources.

 ## Pre and Post Conditions